The Finals: Steal The Spotlight

 Steal The Spotlight was a limited-time event game mode, which was a variant of Solo Bank It.
 This event lasted from January 31 until February 14, 2024.
-In Steal The Spotlight contestants played as the Heavy with a pre-set loadout consisting of the Lewis Gun and SA1216 as primary weapons, a variety of gadgets, and Charge 'n Slam as their Specialization.
+In Steal The Spotlight, contestants played as the Heavy with a pre-set loadout consisting of the Lewis Gun and SA1216 as primary weapons, a variety of gadgets, and Charge 'n Slam as their Specialization.
 There was also a unique set of cosmetics for this game mode which all players had equipped while in the match.
 By completing certain contracts within Steal The Spotlight, contestants could obtain the cosmetic items worn in the game.
-During the match, the gameplay was the same as regular Solo Bank It, except that the map was always Las Vegas and there were special turrets and laser sensors near all cashout stations that added a new aspect of stealthiness to the match.
+During the match, the gameplay was the same as regular Solo Bank It, except that the arena was always Las Vegas and there were special turrets and laser sensors near all Cashout stations which added a new aspect of stealthiness.

 Smoking Guns

 Smoking Guns was a limited-time event game mode, which was a variant of Cashout.
 This event originally lasted from February 29 to March 3, 2024, but was extended to March 14.
-In Smoking Guns, contestants choose a preset loadout for the three builds in the game that restricts you to Western-style equipment.
+In Smoking Guns, contestants choose a preset loadout for the three builds in the game that restricts one to Western-style equipment.
 Each Build was able to use the frag grenades, pyro grenades, and gas grenades.
 Light was limited to the Grappling Hook as the Specialization, The Sword, SH1900 (Sawed-Off Shotgun), and The SR-84 (Sniper Rifle) for the weapons, and Smoke Grenade and Glitch Grenade for the build-specific gadgets.
 Medium was restricted to the Healing Beam as the Specialization, R.357 and Model 1887 for the weapons, and the Zipline, Explosive Mines, and Goo Grenades for the build-specific gadgets.
 Heavy was restricted to Charge 'n Slam for the Specialization, The Lewis Gun and The Sledgehammer for the weapons, and Pyro Mine and Barricades for build-specific gadgets.
 There was also a specific set of cosmetics for this game mode which all players had equipped during the match.
 By completing certain contracts within Smoking Guns, contestants could obtain the cosmetic items worn in the game mode.
-During the match, the gameplay was the same as regular Cashout, except that the map was always Monaco and there were Western-style objects and decorations all around the map.
+During the match, the gameplay was the same as regular Cashout, except that the arena was always Monaco and there were Western-style objects and decorations.